prodak97/portfolio-manager/README.md

 - **Local Storage**: All data is saved locally in your browser
 - **Responsive Design**: Works on desktop and mobile devices
 - **Modern UI**: Clean and intuitive interface
+- **Core Competencies**: Define high-level categories with descriptions
+- **Additional Details**: Add any extra categorized details similar to core competencies
+- **Resume Link**: Store a resume URL and expose a "View Resume" link in the portfolio
+- **Quick Navigation**: Fixed "View Portfolio" button to smoothly scroll to the portfolio section

 ## Data Safety Features